webpack/webpack.js.org/src/content/guides/author-libraries.md

 ## Configure webpack

-Now the agenda is to bundle this library
+Now the agenda is to bundle this library achieving the next goals:

-- Without bundling `lodash` but requiring it to be loaded by the consumer.
+- Without bundling `lodash`, but requiring it to be loaded by the consumer using `externals`.
+- Setting the library name as `webpack-numbers`.
-- Name of the library is `webpack-numbers` and the variable is `webpackNumbers`.
+- Exposing the library as a variable called `webpackNumbers`.
+- Being able to access the library inside Node.js.s

+Also, the consumer will be able to access` the library the `next ways:
-- Library can be imported as `import webpackNumbers from 'webpack-numbers'` or `require('webpack-numbers')`.
+- ES2015 module. i.e. `import webpackNumbers from 'webpack-numbers'`.
+- CommonJS module. i.e. `require('webpack-numbers')`.
-- Library can be accessed through global variable `webpackNumbers` when included through `script` tag.
+- Global variable when included through `script` tag.
-- Library can be accessed inside Node.js.

 ### Add webpack

-Add basic webpack configuration.
+Add this basic webpack configuration to bundle the library.

 __webpack.config.js__